-- Statistics Canada data analyzed by my colleague Abdie Kazemipur show that Protestants currently are arriving from South Korea, followed by China, the Philippines, Britain, and South Africa. - For Catholics, the Philippines is the most important source of new additions from outside Canada, followed to a much letter extent by arrivals from including countries France, Columbia, India, and Mexico.
+- Statistics Canada data analyzed by my colleague Abdie Kazemipur show that Protestants currently are arriving from South Korea, followed by China, the Philippines, Britain, and South Africa. - For Catholics, the Philippines is the most important source of new additions from outside Canada, followed to a much lesser extent by arrivals from countries including France, Columbia, India, and Mexico.